Monday, September 29, 2008

 Purpose: To proclaim the gospel, that people would believe in Jesus and follow Him (Mark 1:1 and Mark 8:35-36).

-Reflection: Numerous scholars in numerous seminaries are advocating that Mark was the first gospel written, and that Matthew copied his writing.
-In the history of what other subject are the ancient historians so doubted in reputable universities than ancient Christian writers?
+Reflection #1: Numerous scholars in numerous seminaries are advocating that Mark was the first gospel written, and that Matthew copied his writing.
+Yet this is not what a number of early Christian writers stated.
+Early Christian writers are being flat out ignored in this day and age by numerous "scholars."

 Thesis Outline of Hunter Irvine